 (ii) Payment of an RM30.00 fee for each name applied.

-Where the proposed company’s name is approved by SSM, it shall be reserved for three months from the date of approval.
+Where SSM approves the proposed Company’s name, it shall be reserved for three months from the approval date.

-Incorporation Documents (as further explained in Part B below) must be submitted to SSM within 3 months from the date of approval of the company’s name by SSM, failure of which a fresh application for a name search must be done.
-(Steps (i) and (ii) above shall have to be repeated).
+Incorporation Documents (as further explained in Part B below) must be submitted to SSM within three months from the date of approval of the Company’s name by SSM, failure of which a new application for a name search must be made.
+Steps (i) and (ii) above shall have to be repeated).

 B. Incorporation Documents to be Lodged with the SSM

-An original of the Memorandum and Article of the association shall each be stamped at RM100.00.
+An original of the Memorandum and the association’s Article shall be stamped at RM100.00.
 Stamps are affixed to the Inland Revenue Board’s stamp office.

 - The first directors and secretaries shall be named in the Memorandum and Article of Association.

-- The subscribers to the company’s shares shall sign the Memorandum and Articles of Association in front of a witness.
+- The subscribers to the Company’s shares shall sign the Memorandum and Articles of Association before a witness.